 - Unmounted specimens may have many loose pieces and labels, so they should be handled carefully.
-If necessary, they should be secured in additional newspapers.
+If necessary, they should be secured in fragment packets or additional newspapers.
 Also, since loose items may still fall out, unmounted specimens should never be stored above mounted herbarium specimens.

 - Seeds and other loose parts should be secured in packets and marked with identifying information.

 No specimens may be removed from the herbarium collection without proper loan authorization and forms.
 Loans are made in accordance with the University of Florida Herbarium loan policies.
 Visitors, after consultation with herbarium staff, may select specimens for loan.
-Specimens generally need repair before they are loaned and it is likely they will be shipped later.
 A formal written request for the loan must be received from the administrator of your herbarium before the material will be sent.

 - Researchers should consult with the Curator or Collection Manager before writing the use of the Herbarium or its staff in grants.
 General guidelines are provided in Estimated Cost of University of Florida Herbarium Services and Supplies.